o3de/o3de.org/content/docs/contributing/to-docs/get-started.md

 ### Preview your docs

 As you write, you should preview of your docs to ensure it's in the correct format.
 Because the o3de.org website is built on Hugo, the best way to preview your docs is by running Hugo on your local machine.
-For information on how to set up and use Hugo, refer to the o3de.org [`README.md`](https://github.com/o3de/o3de.org) file.
+For information on how to set up and use Hugo, refer to the o3de.org [`README.md`](https://github.com/o3de/o3de.org#readme) file.

 Additionally, a quick way to preview your docs is by using VS Code's [Editor and preview synchronization](https://code.visualstudio.com/docs/languages/markdown#_editor-and-preview-synchronization) feature for Markdown.
 This feature is limited to VS Code's Markdown support, so it won't render any features that are unique to Hugo, such as shortcodes.

-Finally, you can preview and share a preview of your docs when they are in a PR.
-Netlify deploys a preview for each PR.
-This takes a few minutes to deploy after creating the PR, and refreshes everytime you push a commit.
+Finally, you can view and share a preview of your docs when they are in a PR.
+The Netlify web deployment service creates a preview for each PR.
+This takes a few minutes to deploy after creating the PR, and refreshes every time you push a commit.
 You can access the deployed preview at the bottom of the PR webpage: Find **netlify/o3deorg/deploy-preview — Deploy Preview ready!** and click **Details**.

 ## Submitting docs

-When you make changes or create new docs, you must create a pull request (PR) for review before the changes can be merged into `o3de.org:main`.
+When you make changes or create new docs, you must create a pull request (PR) for review before the changes can be merged into `o3de.org`.
 PRs allow peer contributors to review contributions for several potential issues, including technical accuracy, spelling, grammar, clarity, and style.

 The current list of active PRs is here [O3DE repository pull requests (PRs)](https://github.com/o3de/o3de.org/pulls).